Middle Chinese: Initials

 The preface of the Yunjing identifies a traditional set of 36 initials, each named with an exemplary character.
 An earlier version comprising 30 initials is known from fragments among the Dunhuang manuscripts.
 In contrast, identifying the initials of the Qieyun required a painstaking analysis of fanqie relationships across the whole dictionary, a task first undertaken by the Cantonese scholar Chen Li in 1842 and refined by others since.
 This analysis revealed a slightly different set of initials from the traditional set.
 Moreover, most scholars believe that some distinctions among the 36 initials were no longer current at the time of the rime tables, but were retained under the influence of the earlier dictionaries.

 Early Middle Chinese (EMC) had three types of stops: voiced, voiceless, and voiceless aspirated.
 There were five series of coronal obstruents, with a three-way distinction between dental (or alveolar), retroflex and palatal among fricatives and affricates, and a two-way dental/retroflex distinction among stop consonants.
 The following table shows the initials of Early Middle Chinese, with their traditional names and approximate values:

 Old Chinese had a simpler system with no palatal or retroflex consonants; the more complex system of EMC is thought to have arisen from a combination of Old Chinese obstruents with a following /r/ and/or /j/.

 Bernhard Karlgren developed the first modern reconstruction of Middle Chinese.

-The main differences between Karlgren and recent reconstructions of the initials are:
+The main differences between Karlgren and newer reconstructions of the initials are: